grikdotnet/docker_articles/en/docker1.md

 **Docker is not virtualization.**

-Docker - is not a chroot, their functionality partially match.
+It is not a chroot, their functionality partially match.
 It's not a security system like AppArmor.
 Docker uses same containers as LXC, but it's interesting not because of containers.
 Docker is nothing I thought about it before I read documentation.

 Here's my Linux:
 ```